SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 1. What do you think the "Location ID" property is used for?
 How might we use it here, if we wanted to specify a value?

 1. What is going on with the "Required Destinations" mappings in the "destinationtest" app?
 What do you think it means?

+1. Do you know where the app artifacts are actually stored?
+In other words, to where in the SAP Cloud Platform has, for example, the `neo-app.json` file actually been deployed?